adamrushy/OpenAISwift/README.md

 # OpenAI API Client Library in Swift

-This is a wrapper library to access OpenAI HTTP API's.
+This is a community-maintained library to access OpenAI HTTP API's.
 The full API docs can be found here: https://beta.openai.com/api-docs

 ## Installation 💻